Repository Config

 branch-protections[*].parameters.allow-stale-branch-merge

 ) by default the pull request branch must be up-to-date with the base branch.
-This ensures the status checks will have run against the content exactly as it would be merged.
+This ensures the status checks have run against the content exactly as it merges.

 Enabling allow-stale-branch-merge

-allows the status checks to remain valid and the pull request remains mergable even when the pull request branch becomes out of date with the base branch.
-This allows the pull request to continue when changes are made to the base branch, but does compromise status check guarantees.
+allows the status checks to remain valid and the pull request to merge even when the pull request branch becomes out of date with the base branch.

 allow-stale-branch-merge: true